RadicalRingtail/amenbrake/README.md

 ## Known issues

+- The application is still in early development, many critical features are missing (error handling, logs, organization features, etc.).
+The program may not work as expected or may break completely.
-- The UI layout can be a bit buggy at times
+- The UI layout can be buggy at times.

 ----------------